a-flyleaf/ygbtdm/_includes/designnotes.md

 - **<span class="x">Important: </span>Notes in bold should be maintained for recognizability.**
 - <span class="ni"><span class="x">Less important: </span>Notes in gray are stylistic decisions on my part, and aren't strictly necessary.</span>
-- Notes without either format are neither vital nor trivial, take ’em or leave ’em.
+- Notes without either format aren't *vital* (i.e. if this was a book there'd be no need to describe these), but they're not artistic quirks either.
+Take ’em or leave ’em.

 ----